You really did it! You maniacs! Damn you! Planet Of The Sharks (2016) #SharkWeak? Review

-“Planet Of The Sharks” is the selachian sequel to “Waterworld” that nobody needed or even asked for.
+“Planet Of The Sharks” is the selachian sequel to “Waterworld” that nobody needed, wanted or even asked for.
 This is as high concept as SyFy movies come and, surprisingly, it’s actually pretty good fun.

-In the future, climate change has completely melted the polar ice caps and the entire world is under water.
-Humanity survives in scatted floating cities, at the mercy of the sharks which now roam the earth.
+In the future, climate change has completely melted the polar ice caps and the entire world is underwater.
+Humanity survives in scattered floating cities, at the mercy of the sharks which now roam the earth.
 But there is hope, as the survivors have a plan to reactivate a satellite and scrub the CO2 from the atmosphere to bring about a global cooldown and reclaim the planet.

 The poster for this Asylum movie promises a toothy spin on “Planet Of The Apes” but unfortunately, there’s no ‘damn dirty shark’ being told to keep their fins off here.
 We’re still some way away from getting talking sharks in these movies, roaring and texting being the closest we’ve got so far.